MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ## Configure Workflow Manager to work with the SharePoint Server farm
 <a name="section5"> </a>

-You must consider the following two key factors before configuring Workflow Manager to work with SharePoint Server.
+Consider the following two key factors before configuring Workflow Manager to work with SharePoint Server.

 - Is Workflow Manager installed on a server that is part of the SharePoint farm?